About the exhibition

-Cooper’s photography was influenced by her studies in ethnology, which tries to describe and understand different cultures.
-She took some portraits of writers in New York, usually when they were not painting but mostly her photos showed the painted trains themselves.
-New York City with its elevated subway tracks was the perfect background for some of her legendary shots.
+Cooper’s photography was influenced by her ethnology studies, which tries to describe and understand different cultures.
+She took some portraits of writers in New York, usually when they were not painting, but mostly her photos showed the painted trains themselves.
+With its elevated subway tracks, New York City was the perfect background for some of her legendary shots.

 The New York clean train movement

 Eventually, the movement in New York faded away in the late 1980s, and painting trains turned into a felony, which could get a writer jail time and thousands of dollars in fines.

 Graffiti spread to Europe and developed in many different directions.
 One is painting subways, which is considered the top prize within the international graffiti world.
 Subways hold such a high value because of the difficulty, danger, and risk involved in painting them.

 Regardless of the subway system or the country, razor-wired fences must be cut or climbed, motion sensors, cameras, and alarm systems have to be overcome.
 Fines and arrests are the risks to take.

 Subway painting has separated itself from the common graffiti community.
 It is a more secretive sect of the elite who push the bar and have created something that can be likened to an extreme graffiti sport.
 It is exactly this elite and their practices that Nils Müller (b.
 1982) started to document ten years ago.

 On Müller’s photos, the colored trains are usually secondary, as he focuses on documenting the action of writing on trains.
 He shows a view into a split second of this practice from his perspective, often when things are happening so fast that there isn’t a second to stop.

 There is a story that is told, the skillful entering through secured emergency exits, the swift dash on subway tracks while the subway system is in service.
 The emotions captured stem from successes to failures; the tension and fear, the sense of focus and determination of the writers are clearly felt throughout his work.